vensko/pint/README.md

 pint installto winrar WinRAR\x86 32
 pint installto winrar WinRAR\x64 64
 ```
-Pint will handle handle both copies and update them using a correct archive.
+Pint will handle both copies and update them using a correct archive.
 As can be seen via the *list* command, they'll be referred to as WinRAR\x86 and WinRAR\x64 respectively.

 # Environment variables